arangodb-helper/graphutils/README.md

                                 number <nr> to <newname>, only relevant for CSV, can be used multiple times, <nr> is 0-based.
+  --key-value <name>            Take the key value from the column/attribute
+                                named <name>.
+The `_key` column/attribute
+                                will be built using the smart graph attribute value, a colon and the value of the column/attribute named here.

 And additionally for edge mode: